Inquiry Project Final

 Week 2:

-• Build the actual video
+• Build the presentation

 • Record VoiceOver